eProsima/Micro-XRCE-DDS-docs/docs/deployment.rst

 Then, the `publisher client` is connected to the agent `A`.
 This client logs in session with its client key (0xAABBCCDD).
-In that moment, it can use all entities created related to this `client key`.
+At that moment, it can use all entities created related to this `client key`.
-Because all entities that it use was created successful by the `configurator client`, the `publisher client` can inmediately publish to `DDS`.
+Because all entities that it uses were created successful by the `configurator client`, the `publisher client` can inmediately publish to `DDS`.

 Configurate the subscriber